Skip to content

 2 min readBy: Cristina Enache

-Most countries’ personal income taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. es have a progressive structure, meaning that the tax rate paid by individuals increases as they earn higher wages.
+Most countries’ personal income taxes have a progressive structure, meaning that the taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. rate paid by individuals increases as they earn higher wages.
 The highest tax rate individuals pay differs significantly across European OECD countries—as shown in today’s map.

 Top Personal Income Tax Rates in Europe 2023 Income Tax Rates or Individual Income Tax Rates